raenlin/SPA-on-Nextjs-firebase/README.md

 #### Deploy: [link](https://rick-astley-fun.netlify.app/)

-Description: Fun SPA about Rick Astley using iframe and form with validation and firebase.
-If you have problems with youtube please use vpn
+Description: Fun SPA about Rick Astley using iframe, form with validation and firebase.
+If you have problems with youtube please use VPN.
+Have fun!

 ### Getting Started